 You can also embark on an Alaskan cruise from the Anchorage area from either of the two ports in the region, Whittier and Seward.
 Note that both of these ports are actually some distance from Anchorage and you should allow several hours travel time to get to your destination.

 Cruise Critic has posted a great guide to the Seward cruise port.
 It provides a thorough discussion of the different ways of making your way to the cruise port from Anchorage along with cost estimates for each method.
 It covers everything from private taxi to public transportation.
 Cruise Critic has also published a similar guide for the Whittier cruise port.
 And, you can also find several different options for Anchorage area excursions that can include transfers to and/or from the cruise port.

 Both Whittier and Seward are relatively small towns with limited options for hotel stays.
 In fact, at last report, Whittier had only one hotel.
-But, you can find several good options for hotels in Anchorage.
-You can peruse the reviews to see which one would best fit your plans.
+But, you can find several good options of well-reviewed hotels in Anchorage.

 If your family will be spending some time in Anchorage, check out the recommendations from the folks at Scary Mommy for fun things to do with kids.

 Be sure to check out our post on what to pack for an Alaska cruise.
 It includes a downloadable checklist!